 WORLD TOUR

-Awards are presented in six categories
+Awards are presented in 8 categories.

-Best Vegan-Themed Feature Film (45 minutes)
+Vegan-Themed Feature Film (longer than 45 minutes)

 1. Individual films can be entered into several categories and filmmakers may submit more than one film.